ruby/www.ruby-lang.org/en/news/_posts/2014-05-09-ruby-2-1-2-is-released.md

 lang: en
 ---

-Now Ruby 2.1.2 is released.

-This release contains a fix for [a regression of 2.1.1 about Hash#reject](/en/news/2014/03/10/regression-of-hash-reject-in-ruby-2-1-1/), support build with Readline-6.3 (see [Bug #9578](https://bugs.ruby-lang.org/issues/9578)), update bundled version of libyaml with psych and some bug fixes.
+This release contains a fix for [a regression of 2.1.1 about Hash#reject](/en/news/2014/03/10/regression-of-hash-reject-in-ruby-2-1-1/), support for build with Readline-6.3 (see [Bug #9578](https://bugs.ruby-lang.org/issues/9578)), an updated bundled version of libyaml with psych and some bug fixes.

 See [tickets](https://bugs.ruby-lang.org/projects/ruby-21/issues?set_filter=1&amp;status_id=5)
 and [ChangeLog](http://svn.ruby-lang.org/repos/ruby/tags/v2_1_2/ChangeLog)